 Minerals really are magnificent! |

 Did you know that so many items that we use on a daily basis is connected to minerals?
 Mineral resources are naturally-occuring Earth materials that we extract from the rocks that make up Earth’s crust.
 Minerals play an important role in our everyday lives, from the nutrients in our foods to the metals in our smartphones.
 In a sense, minerals make it possible for us to stay healthy and connected to each other.
-On this page, you’ll find a sample of the dazzling mineral on display at the Pacific Museum of Earth.
-Scroll down to the bottom of the page to explore a series of simple and fun mineral activities for home or classroom learning.
+On this page, you’ll find a sample of the dazzling mineral on display at the Pacific Museum of Earth in our related exhibits: the Mineral Rainbow, Gem Gallery, Mineral ID, Rock Detectives, Mining our own Future, and the E-waste case.

 Mineral FAQs |